 Tip: Use the corkscrew or hook attachment first to remove the more stubborn parts of the blockage, if needed, then follow up with the plunger.

-Once the blockage clears, you can use a hosepipe to wash away any leftover wastewater or debris following the unblocking and put back the manhole cover.
-You should be able to notice that there is a clear difference in your drainage by the water level.
+Once the blockage clears, you can use a hosepipe to wash away any leftover wastewater or debris after unblocking, then return the manhole cover.
+You should be able to notice there is a clear difference in your drainage by the water level.

 It’s as easy as that!
 You’ll be able to clear the drain in no time.